 Leading UK supermarkets have cut fuel prices by up to 4p per litre recently, due to falling wholesale oil costs.
 So why not take advantage when you’re doing your weekly shop?

-So take a look at these five simple steps to reduce how much you spend on fuel…
+Take a look at these five other simple steps to reduce how much you spend on fuel.

 1. Watch how you drive